 Scheduling

 The implementation of the recommendations occurs at various points of the day taking into consideration that the workers engage in different activities with varying levels of impact to their lives.
 Employees who work full-time undergo the intervention process more than those that worked on a part time basis or are engaged in less active duties.
+Too vague.
+You need to focus specifically on how this can be applied in your workplace.

 Statistics